 The justification may cover a maximum of 4 000 characters including blank spaces.
 This is approximately one A4 page in Arial, font size 11, single line spacing.

-The research plan shall be forward-looking and consist of a brief description of the research task.
-It shall cover a maximum of 3 page-numbered A4 pages in Arial, font size 11, single line spacing and 2.5 cm margins, including references and any images.
+The research plan shall be forward-looking and consist of a brief but complete description of the research task.
+It shall cover a maximum of 10 page-numbered A4 pages in Arial, font size 11, single line spacing and 2.5 cm margins, including references and any images.

 The research plan must include the following headings and information, listed in the following order: